-Restorative Justice (RJ): According to the Project on Restorative Justice at Skidmore College, RJ "is a philosophical approach that embraces the reparation of harm, healing of trauma, reconciliation of interpersonal conflict, reduction of social inequality, and reintegration of people who have been marginalized and outcast."
+Restorative Justice (RJ): Restorative Justice "is a philosophical approach that embraces the reparation of harm, healing of trauma, reconciliation of interpersonal conflict, reduction of social inequality, and reintegration of people who have been marginalized and outcast."
 Central to RJ is collaborative decision making that includes community members such as those who have been harmed and those who have caused harm along with others impacted by the harm.
 RJ depends upon the willingness of both parties to freely choose to participate and in those who have caused harm acknowledging responsibility for the harm they caused to others and to the best of their ability repair the harm they caused to harmed parties and the community.

-Sanctions Panel: A group of three University administrators and/or faculty, appointed by the CSAO or designee, who will receive the Special Examiner's report (when the respondent is found responsible for one or more alleged policy violations) and make a recommendation to the Outcomes Administrator during the Sanctions Phase as to the sanction(s) to be applied.
+Sanctions Panel: A group of three University administrators and/or faculty, appointed by the CSAO or designee, who will receive the Special Examiner's report (when the responding party is found responsible for one or more alleged policy violations) and make a recommendation to the Outcomes Administrator during the Sanctions Phase as to the sanction(s) to be applied.

-Standard of Evaluation: This process will use the "preponderance of the evidence" standard in evaluating the responsibility of the respondent.
-Under this standard, the respondent is presumed not to have engaged in the alleged conduct unless a "preponderance of the evidence" supports a finding that the conduct occurred.
+Standard of Evaluation: This process will use the "preponderance of the evidence" standard in evaluating the responsibility of the responding party.
+Under this standard, the responding party is presumed not to have engaged in the alleged conduct unless a "preponderance of the evidence" supports a finding that the conduct occurred.
 A preponderance means a greater weight of evidence, such that it is more likely than not that the alleged conduct occurred.